trsubedi/SnapMe-project/feedback.md

 ##Creativity

 * Good idea for you first project.
-It is more complicated than a todo list, but not overly ambition.
+It is more complicated than a todo list, but not overly ambitious.

 ##Planning